-It is believed that there are over 19 different colors that a Himalayan cat’s coat can be while still be “considered” a true Himalayan as long as one thing remains constant which is… They all have to have blue eyes!
+It is believed that there are over 19 different colors that a Himalayan cat’s coat can be while still being “considered” a true Himalayan as long as one thing remains constant, which is… They all have to have blue eyes!

-True that your Himalayan may choose to follow you around the house on occasion, they’re not the type to burst your personal bubble.
-They’re fine with simply being in the same room as you, and they won’t distract you all day demanding your attention at all times.
+And while it’s true that your Himalayan may occasionally choose to follow you around the house, they’re not the type to burst your bubble.
+They’re okay with simply being in the same room as you, and they won’t distract you all day, demanding your attention at all times.

 You’ll also want…

-- Brachycephalic syndrome: Which is a term used to describe difficulty breathing due to how a particular breeds facial structure is designed.
+- Brachycephalic syndrome is a term used to describe difficulty breathing due to how a particular breed’s facial structure is designed.

 - Polycystic kidney disease (PKD).
 This is a hereditary condition caused by enlarged kidneys or kidney dysfunction.
 Kidney failure may occur.

 - Sensitive to heat.
-Just be sure to keep them in cool places, and don’t let them stay outside for too long.
+Please keep them in cool places, and don’t let them stay outside for too long.